 Marché Bonsecours is built in the Neoclassical style, with a long facade and a colonnaded portico.
 These Doric columns were cast in iron and made in England.
 The silvery dome of the Bonsecours Market is its crowning glory and can be seen not only by most Montréalers from anywhere in the city, but also served as a landmark for sailors on the St. Lawrence River.

 The Market Today

 Because much of the market was abandoned for a few decades previous to its closing in 1963, extensive renovations were made the following year and the market became the home to city government offices in 1964.
 In 1992, it became the information and exhibition center for the celebration of the city’s 350th birthday and has remained an exhibition hall since that time.

-Visitors to Marché Bonsecours, which is the headquarters of the Craft Council of Québec and the Institute of Design Montréal, can browse through more than a dozen boutiques and enjoy lunch or dinner at a selection of restaurants, including the unique theme restaurant, Cabaret du Roy, where guests can eat in an eighteenth-century atmosphere.
+Visitors to Marché Bonsecours, which is the headquarters of the Craft Council of Québec and the Institute of Design Montréal, can browse through more than a dozen boutiques and souvenir shops and enjoy a beer at the pub or eat at the unique theme restaurant, Cabaret du Roy, where guests can eat French-Caribbean dishes in an eighteenth-century pirates-themed atmosphere.